Northern lights may be visible across parts of the US this weekend. Why are they so active right now? | KRDO

 Increased solar activity causes auroras that dance around Earth’s poles, known as the northern lights, or aurora borealis, and southern lights, or aurora australis.
 When the energized particles from coronal mass ejections reach Earth’s magnetic field, they interact with gases in the atmosphere to create different colored light in the sky.

-Scientists observed at least five coronal mass ejections, or large clouds of ionized gas called plasma and magnetic fields that erupt from the sun’s outer atmosphere, releasing from the sun in the direction of Earth.
-These significant outburts are expected to arrive as early as midday Friday and continue through Sunday.
+Scientists also observed at least seven coronal mass ejections, or large clouds of ionized gas called plasma and magnetic fields that erupt from the sun’s outer atmosphere, releasing from the sun in the direction of Earth.
+These significant outbursts are expected to continue through Sunday.

-Forecasters won’t know the true intensity of the storm until it arrives about 1 million miles (1.6 million kilometers) from Earth, reaching satellites that monitor space weather, which is estimated to happen at about 8 p.m.
-ET Friday, said Shawn Dahl, the service coordinator for the Space Weather Prediction Center.

-After determining the intensity, the forecasters may issue additional warnings, Dahl said.

 The center’s space weather scale covers three categories: solar flares that cause high-frequency radio blackouts, geomagnetic storms and solar radiation storms.

-The current solar activity is capable of producing a solar radiation storm, according to the center.
+The current solar activity is capable of producing a solar radiation storm, according to Shawn Dahl, the service coordinator for the Space Weather Prediction Center.

 The peak of the geomagnetic storm activity for Earth could occur between 2 a.m. and 5 a.m.
 ET on Saturday, the center has forecasted.